yishengjiang99/grepaudio/README.md

 # grepaudio

-ghetto wasm dsp with hopefully adaptive frequency response for the mildly to moderately hearing inpired and poor.
+ghetto wasm dsp with hopefully adaptive frequency response for the mildly to moderately hearing impaired and poor.